-We recommend that you read the satellite dish manual thoroughly to understand the system completely before attempting any setups or adjustments.
+We recommend that you read the manufacturer's user guide provided in your InfoCase thoroughly to understand the system completely before attempting any setups or adjustments.

-• The coach must be parked and level before attempting to operate the automatic antenna dish.

-- There must be a clear "line of sight" to the satellite.
-Mountains, buildings, trees, telephone poles and other obstructions can all block the satellite signal from reaching the dish. - When activated while parked, the dish antenna will seek the selected satellite automatically. - Press the SAT switch on the Video Selection Panel to connect the Satellite System to the TV.
+- The coach must be parked and level before attempting to operate the satellite system. - There must be a clear "line of sight" to the satellite.
+Mountains, buildings, trees, telephone poles and other obstructions can all block the satellite signal from reaching the dish. - When activated while parked, the dish antenna will seek the selected satellite automatically.

-Automatic/In-Motion Satellite Dish Control (Located in overhead cabinet or entertainment center cabinet, depending on model)
+Stationary and In-Motion Satellite Dish Controls (Located in overhead cabinet or entertainment center cabinet, depending on model) -Typical View